 Simple Guide to Buying and Maintaining Fall Mums

-Through research, conversation and visits to places that sell mums, I’ve learned a whole lot about the plant that I love, including the best ones to buy this early in the season.
+Through research, conversation, and visits to my mum dealer (yes, I have a mum dealer), I've learned a whole lot about the plant that I love, including which mums are the best to buy this early on in the fall season.

 If you've got mums that come up every year and they're looking a little dingy- did you remember to cut them back a little?
-Just as flowers need to be “dead headed” and shrubs need to be pruned, mums need to be cut back a little bit from time to time to help them fill out even more in the fall.
-It’s best to pinch them back before July and then let them do their thing.
+Mums need to be cut back a little bit from time to time to help them fill out even more in the fall, but don't do it now because it's too late- just memory bank that you should cut your mums back before July of next year.